Creating an Amazon Web Services (AWS) User

 1. Navigate to the IAM Users page in the AWS Console

-2. Click the Add user button
+2. Click the Create user button

 3. Enter a name for the user in the User name field.

-Names are case insensitive and must be unique within your AWS account.
+2. Names are case insensitive and must be unique within your AWS account.
 User names can be a combination of up to 64 letters, digits, and these characters: plus (+), equal (=), comma (,), period (.), at sign (@), and hyphen (-).

-8. You will be shown the security credentials for the user, which consists of an Access Key ID and a Secret Access Key.
-Amazon will not show these again so copy them somewhere safe, or download them as a .csv file.
-If you lose the keys, you can always create a new set of keys from the console but you cannot retrieve the secret key again later.
+*Amazon will not show these again so copy them somewhere safe, or download them as a .csv file.
+If you lose the keys, you will need to create a new set of keys from the console, and you should probably remove the old keys in such a case.

-Grant IAM User Permissions to S3
+Optional: Restrict IAM User Permissions to S3

 1. Navigate to the IAM Users page in the AWS Console (you now should see a list of all users in your AWS account)